angezid/advanced-mark.js/README.md

 See [Documentation](https://angezid.github.io/advanced-mark.js/doc-v1) for advanced-mark.js v1.
 Note that it's still under development.

 Also may be useful to read [Documentation](https://markjs.io/).
-Note that this doc is for `mark.js`, it isn't updated for a long time.
+Note that this doc is for old `mark.js`.

 ## Modules changes
 * \*. es6.\*.js now are real ES6 modules